-The results of the study are interesting because dollar-cost averaging has been a widely promoted way to enter the market.
-Yet CNN published a piece on the downside of DCA, as did Market Watch and my friends over at MSN.
+The study’s results are interesting because many promote dollar-cost averaging as the way to enter the market.
+Yet CNN published a piece on the downside of DCA, as did Market Watch.

 The result was a 2.3% improvement using lump sum over dollar-cost averaging.